ewalldo/Packages-Project/Assets/Extensions/Documentation/README.md

 Please let us know if you encounter any issues with the version of Unity you are using.

 ## 2 - Version History <a name="versionHistory"/>
-- 1.0: Initial release
+- 1.0: Initial release.
-- 1.1: Add extension methods to the AudioSource class and Vector2/3/4 structs plus a few methods to the other extensions
+- 1.1: Add extension methods to the AudioSource class and Vector2/3/4 structs plus a few methods to the other extensions.
-- 1.2: Add extension methods to the TMPro and string classes plus a few methods to the other extensions
+- 1.2: Add extension methods to the TMPro and string classes plus a few methods to the other extensions.
-- 1.2.1: Add extension methods to the Vector2 struct
+- 1.2.1: Add extension methods to the Vector2 struct.
-- 1.3: Add extension method to the IEnumerable interface, plus new extension methods to Color, GameObject, IList, Math, String, Transform and Vector
+- 1.3: Add extension methods to the IEnumerable interface, plus new extension methods to Color, GameObject, IList, Math, String, Transform and Vector.
-- 1.4: Add extension method to Color, string, IList, and Transform.
+- 1.4: Add extension methods to Color, string, IList, and Transform.
 Divide math extensions into int, float and measurements.
-- 1.4.1: Ensure package functionality in Unity version 6000.3.9f1
+- 1.4.1: Ensure package functionality in Unity version 6000.3.9f1.
+- 1.5: Add extension methods to Camera and RigidBody classes, plus new extension methods to Color, float, int, IList, string, and Vector.

 ## 3 - Features <a name="features"/>
 - Extension methods for commonly used classes:
   - Array
   - AudioSource
+  - Camera
   - Color
   - Enumerable
   - Float